PrashikManwar123/Carrier_Analytics_Portal/README.md

 # Career Analytics Portal

-A simple and useful tool that uses machine learning to understand employees better.
+A simple and useful tool that uses machine learning to understand employees' better.
 It predicts **income**, **attrition (whether someone might leave the company)**, and **job satisfaction**, and gives helpful suggestions for improvement.

 ## 🌟 Purpose